Kushagra1612/Smart-Traffic-Management-System/README.md

 - Integration with IoT components like Arduino UNO and LEDs to control traffic lights based on detected vehicle presence.
 - Two-lane traffic monitoring to identify congestion and optimize traffic flow.

-## Project Highlights
-- Developed as part of #NIETIDEAS2023, a Tech-based Project Exhibition organized by the AIML Department.
-- Over 190 teams participated, showcasing innovative projects in AI and ML technology.
-- Recognized as one of the top 11 finalists in the contest, highlighting the project's effectiveness and innovation.
-- Collaborative effort with dedicated contributions from team members, including Arpit Rai.

 ## How It Works
 1. The system captures live traffic footage using a camera.
 2. YOLOv5 model detects vehicles in the footage and tracks their movements.